louissypher800k/promptonomicon_-000/README.md

 A collection of incantations for summoning diverse spirits from the machine.
 Also, a collection of system prompts for LLMs.

+I will keep adding to this over time.

 ## Background

 In an age where silicon spirits dance through neural networks and digital familiars await our command, who hasn't wished for a proper manual for the art of AI whispering?
 Look no further, dear reader/prompter/digital conjurer!

-From the basics of semantic sorcery to advanced ontological origami, "The Preposterous Promptonomicon" offers a thoroughly modern (and moderately ridiculous) approach to the ancient art of asking machines to do things properly.
+From the basics of semantic sorcery to advanced ontological origami, "The Preposterous Promptonomicon" offers a thoroughly modern approach to the ancient art of asking machines to do things properly.

 Inside these questionably infinite pages, you'll discover: